-Homemade Gluten Free Hamburger Buns
+Gluten Free Burger Buns

 With warmer days on the horizon, I start dreaming of summer meals and burgers on the grill.
-Getting a headstart on burger season, I set out to make hamburger buns that were not only gluten free, but so close to the original that you can (literally) taste it!
-This recipe makes the most, soft, puffed-up, gloriously golden hamburger buns completely from scratch.
+Getting a headstart on burger season, I decided I was so over the fall-apart GF buns at the grocery store.
+So I set out to make hamburger buns that were not only gluten free, but so close to the original that you can (literally) taste it!

+- Faster than you think.
 Just ten minutes of prep, a half hour in the oven, and a bit of resting time in between is all it takes to make your own perfect gluten-free burger buns!

 - Water: You’ll need water that’s warm, but not hot, to help activate the yeast.
 Aim for a water temperature that’s around 100-110°F.